AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --siappend

-    Replaces the top two images on the stack with a single new image comprised of the subimages of both images appended together.
+    Replaces the top two (or more) images on the stack with a single new multi-subimage comprised of the original images appended together as subimages within the same single image.

+    Optional appended modifiers include:

+      `:n=` *number-of-subimages*
+        Specify the number (if more than 2) of images to combine into a single multi-subimage image.
+This will be clamped between 2 and the total number of images on the stack.

 .. option:: --siappendall